approov/quickstart-react-native/README.md

 ### 2. Integrate Approov into the app

-Next, we'll run the `react-native-approov check` command to see if the app is ready for Approov integration.
+First, we'll run the `react-native-approov check` command to see if the app is ready for Approov integration.

 Here's a sample Android check: